-- being over friendly with children;

-- having favourites;

-- taking photographs of children on their mobile phone;

-- engaging with a child on a one-to-one basis in a secluded area or behind a closed door; or,
+- Being over friendly with children. - Having favourites. - Taking photographs of children on their mobile phone. - Using inappropriate sexualised, intimidating or offensive language. - Engaging with a child on a one-to-one basis in a secluded area or behind a closed door. - Humiliating children.

-- humiliating children.